CRadivoyevitch/IT1025Repo/Lab 3/readme.md

 # LucidChart
 The platform is easy to use and a great way to visually represent a program one is trying to portray.
 I will be looking forward to using it in the future.

+# Introduction to Networking

+## Data Transmission

+Definitions to match:
+Protocol: Set of rules to allow devices to communicate
+Packet: Unit of data
+IP Address: Unique identifying number
+Packet-Switching: Technology that allows packets of data to be routed based on destination address
+DNS: Directory of IP address common names.
+For example 54.239.26.214 might be the IP address of amazon.com

+All terms are used when performing activity on the internet.

+## Networking Hardware

+Explain the benefit of a switch over a hub.
+While both receive data, a Hub receives data and sends it to all outputs, whereas a switch can send the data to a specific port, thus saving bandwidth.
+Explain the benefit of a router over hubs and switches.
+A router reads IP addresses, allowing for activity outside the local network (hubs and switches are built for local networks)
+## Network Topologies

+Explain: Single point of failure and the topologies that experience this issue.
+This is when a failure of a central hub fails on a wired topology, such as a Star Topology, the entire system will fail.

+Compare the Infrastructure Topology and Wireless Mesh.
+Which do you think is better and why?
+Wirelss Mesh topology allows for largescale communication and less hassle of wires.
+However it creates an opportunity for unwanted devices to have access to the network.
+If a business is handling sensitive information, a wired mesh is the wiser option.

+## Network Design
+What I made was a simple Wireless Mesh, where devices are connected to the WAP allowing for connectivity to one another.

+## NSA/CCS
+These agencies are focused towards network and data security, and monitor activity to catch anything suspicious.
+They also work to create and decrypt codes.